Best Chainsaws Under $400 – Reviews, Top Picks & Buyer’s Guide 2022

 Your chainsaw is asked to live a very difficult life.
 Because of this, things break and need repairs.
 For that reason, this chainsaw is protected by a two-year warranty for homeowners.
 As long as you’re not using it commercially, any issues you run into should be covered.

 After a few hours of cutting, the loud gas engine can start to leave your ears ringing.
 You’ll hear over 100dB at your ear while operating this saw.
 Better get some good ear protection!
 But even though it might wear out your ears, it probably won’t wear out your arms since it weighs just 11 pounds.
+Overall, we think this is the best chainsaw under $400 you can buy this year.

 2. Remington RM4618 Outlaw – Best Value